dgroomes/http-client-server-playground/README.md

   * IN PROGRESS Componentize/organize/modularize (whatever) the JMeter plugin modules.
 This is a bit tricky because there are limited options for getting JMeter plugin and JMeter utility/library code on the classpath.
 See the [options listed in the official docs](https://jmeter.apache.org/usermanual/get-started.html#classpath).
-  * Create a runner shell script, which let's you pick which client to use, and which "scenarios" and other options.
+  * SKIP?
+(The client-runner is ok as is.
+It already parameterizes the scenario/client types) Create a runner shell script, which let's you pick which client to use, and which "scenarios" and other options.

 ## Notes